dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 - Name, choose any name, for example `Dfns Tutorial Android`
 - Application Type, leave as the default `Default Application`
 - Relying Party, set to the domain you associated with the app, e.g. `panda-new-kit.ngrok-free.app`
 - Origin, the Android format is `android:apk-key-hash:<sha256_hash-of-apk-signing-cert>`.
-For the tutorial app, the signing cert is fixed, the value is `android:apk-key-hash:-sYXRdwJA3hvue3mKpYrOZ9zSPC7b4mbgzJmdZEDO5w`.
-For your own application, follow [Android's guide](https://developer.android.com/training/sign-in/passkeys#verify-origin)
+For this tutorial app, the signing cert is fixed, the value is `android:apk-key-hash:-sYXRdwJA3hvue3mKpYrOZ9zSPC7b4mbgzJmdZEDO5w`.
+For your own application, follow [Android's guide](https://developer.android.com/training/sign-in/passkeys#verify-origin) to derive the correct origin.

 After the `Application` is created, copy and save the `App ID`, e.g. `ap-39abb-5nrrm-9k59k0u3jup3vivo`, and the `Origin`.